argilla-io/argilla/argilla/docs/how_to_guides/import_export.md

 rg.Dataset.from_hub(repo_id="<my_org>/<my_dataset>")
 ```

-By default, the `Dataset.from_hub` method will try to open a dataset configuration page in the browser.
-If you want to load the dataset without opening the browser.
+By default, the `Dataset.from_hub` method will return the URL of the dataset configuration page.
 This page will let you preview the dataset's configuration and records before creating it in Argilla.
-In that case, instead of returning a dataset object, it will return the url of the dataset configuration page.

-You can infer the dataset's settings automatically by setting the `settings` parameter to `"auto"`.
+You can infer the settings of the dataset automatically by configuring the `settings` parameter to `"auto"`.
 This will infer the dataset's settings based on the dataset's features in `datasets.Features`.

 ```python